uc-cdis/gen3.org/content/products/_index.md

 g3Teaser:
   fig: /figs/productkv.svg
   title: Gen3 Products
-  detail: The Gen3 platform consists of a collection of open source software services for building and managing cloud-based data resources, namely, interoperable nodes in a data ecosystem, data commons, and analysis workspaces.
+  detail: The Gen3 platform consists of a collection of open source software services for building and managing cloud-based data resources, namely, interoperable nodes in a data mesh, data commons, and analysis workspaces.
   para1: Each of the Gen3 services is designed to accomplish a specific function in a data ecosystem, and that is achieved by providing a publicly-accessible application programming interface (API) that users, applications, and other services can send requests to.
   para2: This page organizes and presents the Gen3 software services in terms of the different types of data resources mentioned above.
 g3DataFeature: